 All lottery proceeds must have a direct benefit to residents of Ontario.

-Before getting a lottery licence, please fill out the Eligibility Application.
+Before getting a lottery licence, please fill out and submit an Eligibility Application Form.

 Each organization is required to open up a Lottery Trust Account at their financial institution.
 A trust account ensures that all lottery proceeds are protected.

-Lottery License Applications to be submitted to the Lottery Licensing Clerk.
+Lottery Licence Applications to be submitted to the Council Services Department.

-Lottery Reports to be submitted 30 days after event or license period to the Lottery Licensing Clerk.
+Lottery Reports are to be submitted 30 days after the event or licence period to the Council Services Department.